callahanchris/callahanchris.github.io/source/_posts/2014-09-18-getting-started-with-rspec.markdown

 rspec ./spec/espresso_spec.rb:5 # Espresso#name is espresso
 ```

 Now the cycle of "Red, Green, Refactor" can begin.
 We have a failing (red) test, now let's do the minimum possible work to get the test to pass (green).
-Once we have green tests, then we can mercilessly refactor while ensuring the tests stay green.
+Once we have green tests, then we can mercilessly refactor while ensuring the tests stay green, and thus the functionality of the code stays the same.

 Based on the error message above, I know the first step should be adding a `name` method to the `Espresso` class.

 ```ruby
 class Espresso